EncompassRest/EncompassRest/README.md

 First, the Encompass API .NET Language Bindings were released long after the API's became available so users needed a common .NET library for consuming the Encompass API's, hence this library was born.

-Secondly, the swagger generated Encompass API .NET Language Bindings are less robust compared to the custom crafted, well thought-out, and thoroughly tested EncompassRest library.
+Second, the swagger generated Encompass API .NET Language Bindings are less robust compared to the custom crafted, well thought-out, and thoroughly tested EncompassRest library.

 ### More features
 * Field ID support